networkx/networkx/doc/source/bibliography.rst

 ..
 [CL1996] G. Chartrand and L. Lesniak, "Graphs and Digraphs", Chapman and Hall/CRC, 1996.

 .. [choudum1986] S.A.
 Choudum.
-"A simple proof of the Erdos-Gallai theorem on graph sequences."
+"A simple proof of the Erdős-Gallai theorem on graph sequences."
 Bulletin of the Australian Mathematical Society, 33, pp 67-70, 1986. :doi:`10.1017/S0004972700002872`